exyi/pg2parquet/README.md

           [default: interval]

           Possible values:
-          - interval:
-            Enum is stored as the Parquet INTERVAL type.
+          - interval: Enum is stored as the Parquet INTERVAL type.
 This has lower precision than postgres interval (milliseconds instead of microseconds)
-          - struct:
-            Enum is stored as struct { months: i32, days: i32, microseconds: i64 }, exactly as PostgreSQL stores it
+          - struct:   Enum is stored as struct { months: i32, days: i32, microseconds: i64 }, exactly as PostgreSQL stores it

+      --numeric-handling <NUMERIC_HANDLING>
+          How to handle `numeric` columns

+          [default: decimal]

+          Possible values:
+          - decimal: Numeric is stored using the DECIMAL parquet type.
+Use --decimal-precision and --decimal-scale to set the desired precision and scale
+          - double:  Numeric is converted to float64 (DOUBLE)
+          - float32: Numeric is converted to float32 (FLOAT)
+          - string:  Convert the numeric to a string and store it as UTF8 text.
+This option never looses precision.
+Note that text "NaN" may be present if NaN is present in the database

       --decimal-scale <DECIMAL_SCALE>
           How many decimal digits after the decimal point are stored in the Parquet file